bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Programming_model.rst

 PyCOMPSs also provides other function within its API to check if a file exists.

 compss_file_exists(file_name)
- Check if a file exists.
-If it does not exist, it check if file has been accessed before by calling the runtime.
+ Checks if a file exists.
+If it does not exist, the function checks if the file has been accessed before by calling the runtime.

 :numref:`api_file_exists` illustrates its usage.